 While raw dog food is associated with a number of purported benefits, many of these benefits are unproven.
 Additionally, raw food diets are associated with a number of risks, which have been well-documented.
 Evaluate the pros and cons carefully before selecting a diet for your dog.

 If you are looking to have more control over your dog’s diet while minimizing risk, consider working with a veterinary nutritionist to formulate a homemade cooked diet that is appropriate for your dog.
+This will allow you to have greater control over your dog’s diet, while minimizing the risk of foodborne illness and nutritional deficiencies or imbalances.

 • Schlesinger DP, Joffe DJ.
 Raw food diets in companion animals: a critical review.
 Can Vet J. 2011;52(1):50-54.